The mission of the Douglas County Historical Society is to discover, preserve, and disseminate the history of the county and its people.

 Following his service as Governor of Minnesota, Nelson held office as a United States Senator, with distinction, for 28 years.
-He championed such causes as conservation, a federal income tax and pure food and drug legislation.
+He championed such causes as conservation, a federal income tax, and pure food and drug legislation.

 Knute died on a train en route from Washington D.C. to his beloved home in Alexandria in 1923.
 The Last Will and Testament of Knute Nelson provided that following the death of his only surviving child, Ida, the residence be given to the Norwegian Lutheran Church as a Home for the Aged.
 The house served as Knute Nelson Nursing Home for many years.

 In 1978 the house was listed on the National Register of Historic Places.
-Knute Nelson's life was one of public service.
-The house he built now serves the public as the headquarters of the Douglas County Historical Society.
+Knute Nelson’s life was one of public service.
+The house they built now serves the public as the headquarters of the Douglas County Historical Society.

 - Ida G. Nelson (1867-1942) married but had no children.